Home

 1. Hyperliquid Remains the Main Perp DEX Story

 One of the most important DeFi news stories in 2026 is Hyperliquid’s rise as a high-performance on-chain trading platform.
-With roughly $250 billion in 30-day perpetual volume, more than $6 billion in 24-hour perpetual volume and around $9.3 billion in open interest, Hyperliquid shows that decentralized trading is no longer only experimental.
+With open interest around $10.3 billion and daily perpetual volume still measured in billions of dollars, Hyperliquid shows that decentralized trading is no longer only experimental.
 The platform is becoming one of the clearest examples of DeFi competing with centralized exchanges on liquidity, speed and user experience.

 2. Aave V4 Marks a New Phase for DeFi Lending